 - Notarize a document in a matter in which he or she has a financial interest

 It is a Class C misdemeanor for a person to act as a Tennessee notary public after moving out of Tennessee.
 Violation of the laws governing advertising by notaries public is an unfair or deceptive act constituting a Class B misdemeanor punishable by up to six months in jail and/or a fine in an amount up to $500.
 It is a misdemeanor to take office as a notary public if a disqualification exists.
-A notary public who commit official misconduct may also be subject to criminal and civil liability, and may include the revocation of his or her notary public commission.
+A notary public who commits official misconduct may also be subject to criminal and civil liability, which may include the revocation of his or her notary public commission.

 to view your state’s notarial certificates.

 Notary bonds and errors and omissions insurance policies provided by this insurance agency, American Association of Notaries, Inc., are underwritten by Western Surety Company, Universal Surety of America, or Surety Bonding Company of America, which are subsidiaries of CNA Surety.
 American Association of Notaries is owned by Kal Tabbara, a licensed insurance agent.